Tuesday, July 25, 2006

 Home Alone

-I have been "home alone" since yesterday and this is expected to last until Friday.
-The first assignment of the new Timbalan at the Gaya Teachers Training Institute has gone to Negeri Sembilan for a course on selection of new applicants to be enrolled in teachers institutes in Malaysia.
+I have been “home alone” since yesterday, and it looks like this will continue until Friday.
+The new Timbalan at the Gaya Teachers' Training Institute, my wife has been away to Negeri Sembilan for her very first official assignment - a course on the selection process for new applicants to be enrolled in teachers’ training institutes across Malaysia.

 Monday, July 17, 2006

-Last Saturday afternoon, I had the honour of being invited to join the Farewell Lunch at Promenade Hotel organised by the School Board, teaching staff and supporting staff of SM St. Mary, Papar for their beloved Principal.
-Courtesy of my wife :)
+Last Saturday afternoon, I had the honour of attending a Farewell Lunch at the Promenade Hotel, organised by the School Board, teaching staff, and supporting staff of SMK St. Mary, Papar, in honour of their beloved Principal.
+I was there - courtesy of the outgoing Principal, my wife 🙂.

-The most moving moment was when the beloved Principal together with her husband (again courtesy of the wife) stood at the exit to bid farewell to each of them.
-I really had to try hard to control myself.
+The most moving moment for me was at the very end, when the Principal and her husband (once again, thanks to my wife for including me) stood at the exit to personally bid farewell to each and every one of them.
+That simple but profound gesture spoke volumes of her humility and love.
+I must admit, I had to try very hard to hold back my own emotions.

 Sunday, July 09, 2006